Policy as code

 Use case: Match new packages for a specific period (e.g. two weeks) after release.
 Enforcing a time lag before consuming a new package or package version is an effective safeguard to protect against zero-day attacks.

-Package publish date is currently only available for npm.
+Package publish date is currently available for npm, Python, NuGet, Docker, Ruby, Go, Rust, Conda, and Maven.

 What It Does: